Nexus-coder/pet_adoption_app/README.md

 I would still like to continue focusing on learning about cache with react and also to learn how just how the whole framework operates too.So I will use it in the coming projects in order to get a better understanding of it.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Tanstack Query](https://tanstack.com/query/latest) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author